OraMUC/table-api-generator/docs/parameters.md

 );
 ```

-The custom defaults are saved as a comment at the end of the package spec to be reusable by the generator in case of a parameterless recreation with the help of the package procedure `recreate_existing_apis` - here an example from the `EMPLOYEES_API` above:
+The custom defaults are saved as a comment at the end of the package spec to be reusable by the generator - here an example from the `EMPLOYEES_API` above:

 ```sql
   -- end of package spec --